How to Debug Python in VS Code (The Complete 2026 Guide)

 Step 3: Set Breakpoints the Right Way

-Conditional breakpoints — right-click the red dot → Edit Breakpoint → add a condition like user_id == None or i > 100.
+Conditional breakpoints: right-click the red dot, select Edit Breakpoint, and add a condition like user_id == None or i > 100.
 The debugger only pauses when the condition is true.
-Saves you from clicking Continue 500 times.
+Saves you from clicking Continue hundreds of times.

-Exception breakpoints — in the Debug sidebar, check Raised Exceptions.
+Exception breakpoints: in the Debug sidebar, check Raised Exceptions.
 Pauses the moment any exception is thrown, before it propagates.
 You see the exact state at the point of failure.

 Step 4: Use the Watch Panel

-When paused at a breakpoint, add expressions to the Watch panel (eye icon in Debug sidebar).
+When paused at a breakpoint, add expressions to the Watch panel (eye icon in the Debug sidebar).
 They evaluate live as you step through code.

 Useful expressions to watch: